RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/8_diodes_doc.rst

 Introduction
 ---------------
-Up until now, all components with two contacts were polarity agnostic.
-We never paid attention to how resistors, inductors or capacitors were oriented.
-The component we will be looking at today, exhibits vastly different characteristics depending on polarization.
-I am of course talking about diodes.
+Throughout the courses, we have primarily dealt with components that are nonpolar (polarity agnostic), meaning that their orientation does not affect their behavior.
+However, the component we will be exploring today is vastly different in that its characteristics are highly dependent on its polarity.
+This component is none other than the diode.

 .. raw:: html